 - group mapping

 - A mapping between an IdP group and an Oracle Cloud Infrastructure group, used for the purposes of user authorization.

 - SCIM (System for Cross-domain Identity Management) is an IETF standard protocol that enables user provisioning across identity systems.
 Oracle Cloud Infrastructure hosts a SCIM endpoint for provisioning federated users into Oracle Cloud Infrastructure.
 Using a SCIM client to provision users in Oracle Cloud Infrastructure enables you to assign credentials to the users in Oracle Cloud Infrastructure.
-This is currently supported for Oracle Identity Cloud Service federations only.

 - Provisioned (or Synchronized) User